 We have lots of exciting plans in store for Have A Grow Day in 2020.

-Meanwhile, we've got plenty of information and advice on community gardening and farming in Wales, including:
+Additional Information and advice on social gardening and farming in Wales

 - Online information and advice useful for Welsh community growers, via our Resources page